Hoka Evo Jawz Review

 Our Analysis and Test Results

 The outsole of this shoe is made with Vibram Megagrip compound and features many well spaced and super deep lugs that remind us of sports cleats.
 In our testing, these cleats did an amazing job gripping soft surfaces such as dirt, mud, alpine tundra, and even snow, but offer little in the way of surface area for sticking to rock.
 Since grip on rock is usually friction dependent, and more surface area means more friction, this wasn't actually a surprise to us.
 Like most Hokas, the sole of this shoe has many cut out areas where the underlying foam is exposed, but thankfully despite the cutouts, the rubber is all one solid piece, rather than many smaller glued on pieces that can tear off easily.
-The Inov-8 Roclite 290 has that most similar lug pattern, although we found the rubber on that shoe to grip rock a bit better.

 These shoes retail for $130, making them rather expensive for a model with limited uses.
 They do perform well, so if their best uses fit your goals, they likely present good value.
 Most people, however, would be encouraged to look at more traditional trail running shoes.